cloudflare/cloudflare-docs/content/waf/reference/legacy/old-rate-limiting/_index.md

 The **Advanced Criteria** option configures which HTTP methods, header responses, and origin response codes to match for your rate limiting rule.

-To configure your advanced criteria for a new or existing rule, follow these steps:
+To configure your advanced criteria for a new or existing rule:

 1. Expand **Advanced Criteria**.